Advertisements

 Also Read- Stunning Priyamani: Age, Husband, Movies, Height, and Net Worth

-He graduated in Psychology and sociology and earned a diploma in hotel management.
+He graduated in Psychology and Sociology and earned a diploma in hotel management.
 He has been fond of dancing and singing since childhood and wanted to become a Bollywood actor when he grew up.

-Terence’s First Choreograph in Movies
+Terence’s First Choreography in Movies

 The movie Lagaan was in the making then, and Reena was its executive producer.
 As the movie was set in the 19th Century, Reena approached Terence for the Viennese ball dance choreography.
 He was one of the choreographers along with Vaibhabi Merchant and Saroj Khan.

-His second movie as a choreographer was Jhankar Beat,s and then he got a chance to train Antara Mali for the movie Naach.
+His second movie as a choreographer was Jhankar Beats, and then he got a chance to train Antara Mali for the movie Naach.

 Terence Lewis in television

 He made his television career as a judge of Dance India Dance in 2009.
 Then he also judged its second and third seasons.
-In 2010, he also appeared in Khatron Ke Khiladi 3, which aired on Color TV as a contestant.
+In 2010, he also appeared in Khatron Ke Khiladi 3, which aired on Colours TV as a contestant.

 Terence Lewis’s Friend